SpiderRuleSchema

 Rule Order

-Rules are processed in the order defined in therules array.
-Use priority to control processing order within Scrapy.
+Rules are processed in array order.
+Usepriority to control processing order within Scrapy.

 Validation Errors